 Alton, IL (ALN)

-Located at the confluence of the Mississippi, Missouri and Illinois rivers, Alton developed as a trade center.
+Located at the confluence of the Mississippi, Missouri and Illinois rivers, Alton developed as a regional trade center.
 Limestone cliffs along the Mississippi are home to bald eagle nests.

 Alton, IL 62002

 - Platform Ownership: Forthcoming

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 Amtrak began serving the new Alton Regional Multimodal Transportation Center on Sept.
 13, 2017.
 The gleaming facility includes a bright and spacious waiting room, Madison County Transit (MCT) connections, bicycle facilities and ample parking.
 Alton is a popular place for St. Louis-area passengers to begin and end their trips, whether they are from the Illinois portion of the metro area or from the suburbs on the north side of St. Louis.